Jobstreet

-JobStreet.com Pte Ltd is a Malaysian company.
-It was founded in 1997, it is now Southeast Asia's largest online employment company, according to Forbes.
-The company through its employment website of the same name, currently serves about 80,000 corporate customers and 11 million jobseekers.
-Even as early as in July 2010, the Group services over 60,000 corporate customers and over 7 million jobseekers.

-It became a public listed entity in 2004 when parent company JobStreet Corporation Berhad was listed on the MESDAQ Market of Bursa Malaysia Securities on 29 Nov 2004.
-Thereafter, JobStreet.com was listed on the Main Board in October 2007, under stock short name, JOBST.
-JobStreet owns 22.43% of the Taiwanese online employment provider 104 Corporation, 21.13% of the online marketing technology and services company, Innity Corporation and the automotive portal, Autoworld.com.my.
-As of 2016, the total revenue of jobstreet in the Philippines is PHP 2.04 Billion.

-In November 2014, JobStreet became part of the Australian Stock Exchange-listed SEEK Limited.
+Jobstreet is a Southeast Asian online employment website, operated by the Australian Stock Exchange-listed SEEK Limited.

-Products and services

-The website features a job matching engine named LiNa for jobseekers and a job posting platform named SiVa for employers.

-The firm also provides other online recruitment products and services such as online recruitment, outsourced human capital service, software as a service (SaaS), e-commerce & e-business and jobseekers' services.
-Classified advertisement also serves as secondary revenue sources for JobStreet.

-The firm also provide resources for jobseekers' career growth.
-Among these are the JobStreet.com English Language Assessment, the JobStreet.com Resume & Interview assessments, salary reports, and JobStreet Blog, (fondly called as BlogStreet, now defunct).
+Founded in Malaysia in 1997, Jobstreet expanded its presence across the region and currently operates in Malaysia, Indonesia, the Philippines, and Singapore.

 History

-Envisioned to provide an automated platform for accurately matching employers and jobseekers, JobStreet was founded by Mark Chang Mun Kee as a spin-off of MOL.com in 1995.
-The starting capital of JobStreet was reportedly US$2.6 million back then.
+Envisioned to provide an automated platform for accurately matching employers and jobseekers, Jobstreet was founded by Mark Chang Mun Kee as a spin-off of MOL.com in 1995.
+The starting capital of Jobstreet was reportedly US$2.6 million back then.
 Prior to that, its parent company MOL AccessPortal was sold to Vincent Tan, the CEO of Berjaya Group for US$3.2 million.
 Conservative management helped the company sidestep the dot-com bust in 2000s.
-In 1999, San Francisco venture capital firm Walden International and Sumitomo Corporation Capital Asia made $1.6 million investment in the company and increased its stake in JobStreet to 30% in 2001.
-Walden catalyzed JobStreet's move from a start-up to a regional major market player.
+In 1999, San Francisco venture capital firm Walden International and Sumitomo Corporation Capital Asia made $1.6 million investment in the company and increased its stake in Jobstreet to 30% in 2001.
+Walden catalyzed Jobstreet's move from a start-up to a regional major market player.
 It urged Mark Chang to hire executives with business experience, to expand to other key Southeast Asia countries and to trim cost.

-The following table summarizes the growth in jobseeker and corporate customers of JobStreet.